-Proof of Concept technical model for ‘DASSL’ (Data Access, Storage, Sharing and Linkage) award 2019
+Proof of Concept technical model for ‘DASSL’ (Data Access, Storage, Sharing and Linkage) award 2019 (Closed)

 The Proof of Concept model for ‘DASSL’ award 2019 (the DASSL model) aims to develop a proof of concept for technical infrastructure that will inform a national solution for the safe and controlled access, storage, sharing and linkage of research data and routinely collected health and social care datasets.
 It will go beyond establishing the technical infrastructure and take into account the potential for implementation and sustainability of such a model on a national scale.
 It will also consider other aspects of data sensitivity, data heterogeneity, legal and ethical issues, data quality, use of standards for importing and exporting data, and semantic interoperability.

 A 12-minute webinar about the call is available at the link below.
 The webinar will open immediately after the registration page.

 The review panel will meet on the 4th of June - applicants will be expected to present their proposals to the panel.

 Scheme at a glance

 |Duration of funding||18-24 months|